 Without this constant information being pushed upon us, how are we going to know what has changed, what is now possible and as a result, are we going to miss out on opportunities to evolve our businesses to achieve better, more productive, competitive and profitable ways of working?

-We can take the view that if we recognise an area of the business that needs attention, we can then proactively search to discover if there is a solution; when we have time, that is.
+We can take the view that if we recognize an area of the business that needs attention, we can then proactively search to discover if there is a solution; when we have time, that is.
 In reality, the old adage of “if it ain’t broke, don’t fix it” is a much more likely outcome.

 GDPR has blunted email as a marketing tool and at the same time, removed a very convenient way of keeping your finger on the pulse of change.

 Will email be replaced by an uptake of social media?
-Will we see an increase in direct snail mail or are the news media organisations rubbing their hands in glee as advertising and advertorials increase in popularity?
+Will we see an increase in direct snail mail or are the news media organizations rubbing their hands in glee as advertising and advertorials increase in popularity?

 As with every aspect of the growth of uncontrolled, online, real-time global communications over the last decade, only time will tell.